 Commerical, Common Law & Personal Injury

 In addition to her intellectual property and media work, she has wide experience of commercial and general common law litigation.
 Christina has enormous trial advocacy experience having appeared without a leader in numerous trials, in particular appearing on behalf of government departments.
-Prior to joining 5RB, she practiced at 17 Bedford Row (then chambers of Allan Levy QC) and gained considerable experience of commercial cases acting for the Nationwide Building Society and lenders in mortgage litigation, insurance claims and also general common law litigation.
+Prior to joining 5RB, she practiced at 17 Bedford Row (then chambers of Allan Levy KC) and gained considerable experience of commercial cases acting for the Nationwide Building Society and lenders in mortgage litigation, insurance claims and also general common law litigation.
 She continues to practice in the more general fields of civil litigation and did a substantial amount of defendant personal injury work for the government particularly on behalf of the Home Office/Ministry of Justice and the Ministry of Defence.

 Media Appearances, Lectures & Seminars